 The second Pennsylvania Railroad line entered Chicago from Logansport, and used a circuitous route paralleling Western Ave. entering Chicago.
 Although trains only used this circuitous route during the railroad's early years.
 Trains were gradually shifted to the "SC&S Branch" north of Bernice, joining the more direct "Fort Wayne" line at Colehour Jct.
-By the late 1920's, all trains were using the SC&S Branch.
+By 1927, all trains were using the SC&S Branch.
+And in the early 1940's, stations at Bernice and Lansing were discontinued.
 Not all of these stations were listed in the Official Guide Of The Railways, but the Sanborn maps reveal these stations.
 Nearly all of this railroad has been abandoned.

 Milepost locations are indicated, distance from Columbus.